Dhghomon/easy_rust/README.md

 }
 ```

+This is why Box is called a "smart pointer", because it is like a `&` reference (a kind of pointer) but can do more things.

 You can also use a Box to create structs with the same struct inside.
 These are called *recursive*, which means that inside Struct A is maybe another Struct A. Sometimes programmers use these types to create lists, although this type of list is not very popular in Rust.
 But if you want to create a recursive struct, you can use a `Box`.
 Here's what happens if you try without a `Box`:

 ```rust